Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course, conducted entirely in French, refines the learners’ skills in speaking, reading, and writing French through grammar review, vocabulary expansion, composition writing, and cultural readings, accompanied by conversation practice in the seminar and revision via computer.
+Conducted entirely in French, this course refines students’ skills in speaking, reading, and writing French through grammar review, vocabulary expansion, composition writing, and cultural readings, accompanied by conversation practice in the seminar and revision via computer.

 Note: Students with credit for FREN 230 cannot take this course for further credit.